Dr. Elyse Watkins

 Keywords: adults, active eosinophilic esophagitis, and treatment.

 Antequera C. Emerging Therapies in Eosinophilic Esophagitis.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.